 What will you need to take advantage of Informed Delivery?
 In addition to proving that you have a physical address, you’ll need to demonstrate that you are who you say you are.
 You can accomplish the whole signup process for free online.

-It’s worth noting that Informed Delivery isn’t a catch-all solution to your mail woes but it does provide a nice notification service.
-If you are looking for a full service virtual mail and business address partner, then check out PhysicalAddress.com.
+It’s worth noting that Informed Delivery isn’t a catch-all solution to your mail woes.
+Still, it does provide a friendly notification service.
+If you are looking for a full-service virtual mailbox or virtual business address partner, check out PhysicalAddress.com.
+Not only do we screen your trash mail out, but we also prioritize your tracked item and allow you to take action on your items via our website or online.